NASA-IMPACT/SNWG-Participant-Dashboard/_tabs/Part 3: Stakeholder Engagement.md

 ## Operations phase
 - Who we talk to
+    - People who submitted surveys in the Assessment phase for the chosen Solution Products.
-End users in the federal agencies
+    - Active users of the Operational Product.

 - What we want to know
-Will you use our product?
+    - Will you use our product?
+Please?
+    - If you aren't using it, why not?

 - How we engage
 Trainings, workshops, press releases